drbean/curriculum/writing/pet/slides.md

 # Exam

+## exam rules

+- open book
+- no devices
+- it's ok to talk quietly, move around and look at others' essays

 ## robot pet advertisement essay

 A robot company has produced a robot pet to your design.
 The company asked you to choose characteristics of the perfect pet.
 Then it made a robot with those characteristics.